Skip to Content

 Where is Paphos

-Paphos is on the South West coast of Cyprus and has two individual areas.
+Paphos is on the southwest coast of Cyprus and has two distinct areas.

 Ktima, the old town area, is inland and uphill with several museums, shops and the municipal market.

-The other part of town is Kato Paphos, the main tourist area near the harbour, with hotels, restaurants and UNESCO sites.
+The other part of town is Kato Paphos, the main tourist area near the harbour, where you’ll find the hotels, restaurants and UNESCO sites.

 When is the best time to go to Paphos

-The shoulder seasons are the best time to visit when it’s not too busy.
-Spring to early-June or autumn until the end of October are good because the weather is warm but not too hot and the sea is warm enough for swimming.
-At the height of the summer Cyprus can get crowded and the high temperatures uncomfortable.
+Visiting Paphos in Spring to early June or in Autumn until the end of October is ideal because the weather is warm but not too hot, and the sea is warm enough for swimming.

 Ready to plan your trip?